 Isoket contains 0.15mmol (3.54mg) of sodium per ml and should be taken into consideration by patients on a controlled sodium diet.

-Concurrent intake of drugs with blood pressure lowering properties e.g. beta-blockers, calcium antagonists, vasodilators etc. and /or alcohol may potentiate the hypotensive effect of Isoket.
+Concurrent intake of drugs with blood pressure lowering properties e.g. beta-blockers, calcium channel antagonists, vasodilators, ACE-inhibitors, monoamine oxidase inhibitors etc. and /or alcohol may potentiate the hypotensive effect of Isoket.
 This might also occur with neuroleptics and tricyclic antidepressants.

 Also phosphodiesterase-5 inhibitors e.g. sildenafil, potentiate the hypotensive effects of Isoket.
 This might lead to life-threatening cardiovascular complications, see section 4.3.